-The main deck cargo door indication system for the STCs SA1509SO, SA1444SO, and SA1896SO uses a warning light at the door operator's control panel and a light at the flight engineer's panel.
-Both of these lights indicate the status of the cargo door latch and lock positions, but do not indicate either the door open or closed status.
-All three conditions (i.e., door closed, latched, and locked) must be monitored directly so that the door indication system cannot display either "latched" before the door is closed or "locked" before the door is latched.
-If a sequencing error caused the door to latch and lock without being fully closed, the subject indication system, as designed, would not alert the door operator or the flight engineer of this condition.
+The main deck cargo door indication system for STCs SA1368SO and SA1797SO uses warning lights at the door operator's control panel and a light at the flight engineer's panel.
+These lights indicate the status of the cargo door closed, latched and locked configurations.
+All three conditions (i.e., door closed, latched, and locked) should be monitored directly so that the door indication system cannot display either "latched" before the door is closed or "locked" before the door is latched.
+The latch and lock sensors are wired in parallel and are tied to a single indicator light.
+This design can illuminate the "locked light" on the control panel of the main deck cargo door even if the latches are latched but not locked.
+If a sequencing error causes the door to latch and lock without being fully closed, the subject indication system, as designed, may not alert the door operator or the flight engineer of this condition.
 As a result, the airplane could be dispatched with the main deck cargo door unsecured, which could lead to the cargo door opening while the airplane is in flight and possible loss of the airplane.

-The light on the flight engineer's panel is labeled "MAIN CARGO" and is displayed in red since it indicates an event that requires immediate pilot action.
+The light on the flight engineer's panel is labeled "DOOR CARGO" and is displayed in red since it indicates an event that requires immediate pilot action.
 However, if the flight engineer is temporarily away from his station, a door unsafe warning indication could be missed by the pilots.
 In addition, the flight engineer could miss such an indication by not scanning the panel.
 As a result, the pilots and flight engineer could be unaware of, or misinterpret, an unsafe condition and could fail to respond in the correct manner.
-Therefore, an indicator light must be located in front of and in plain view of both pilots since one of the pilot's stations is always occupied during flight operations.
+Therefore, an indicator light should be located in front of and in plain view of both pilots since one of the pilot's stations is always occupied during flight operations.